 based only on the secret testimonies of the miserable souls who survived

 this terrifying ordeal.
-The incidents, the places, my friends, we can
+The incidents, the places, my friend, we can

 not keep this a secret any longer; let us punish the guilty, let us

 reward the innocent.
-My friends, can your heart stand the shocking
+My friend, can your heart stand the shocking

 facts about the grave robbers from outer space?"